 The Enterprise Architect Ribbons

-When you open Enterprise Architect version 13 or later you will see a set of ribbons at the top of the screen.
-This is a modern, contemporary way of accessing the tool's powerful features.
+Enterprise Architect displays a set of ribbons at the top of the screen, as a modern, contemporary way of accessing the tool's powerful features.
 Ribbons bring many features immediately to the surface, making them easily accessible to a modeler; both new users and those who have been using Enterprise Architect for many years will be delighted to find their preferred tools right at their fingertips.
 Each ribbon provides actions with a particular focus, and the commands on the ribbons are grouped by function into panels.

 Searching for an Item